whoo/XMLimpress/README.md

 To avoid malfunctions is better to save the xml or html file, `impress.xsl` and `impress.js` in the same directory.

-OdpContent.xml can convert impress(libreoffice) to xml compatible document.

 Structure of XML file